-Congestion avoidance and traditional packet loss mechanism
+1. Congestion avoidance and traditional packet loss mechanism

 Excessive congestion may inflict damage on network resources, so network congestion should be resolved through some measures.
 Congestion avoidance is a sort of flow control method of positively dropping packets and regulating network flows to solve network overload via network resource monitoring.
-Congestion prevention is a mechanism of traffic control, which monitors the network resource and drop the packet autonomously when the network is in overload.
 The traditional way of resolving network congestion is to drop all incoming packets when the queue length reaches its threshold.
 But for TCP packets, heavy packet loss may cause TCP timeout and lead to slow TCP startup and congestion avoidance, which is called as TCP global synchronization.

-WRED
+2. WRED

-The SRED algorithm is adopted to prevent TCP global synchronization.
-SRED helps users to set the queue threshold.
+The WRED algorithm is adopted to prevent TCP global synchronization.
+WRED helps users to set the queue threshold.
 When the queue length is less than the configured threshold, the packets will not be dropped; otherwise, the packets will be dropped randomly.
-Because SRED drops packets randomly, it is avoided for multiple TCP connections to slow down the transmission speed at the same time, which is the reason why TCP global synchronization is avoided.
-SRED enables other TCP connections to maintain a relatively high transmission speed when the packets of a certain TCP connection begin to be dropped and their transmission speed is slowed down.
+Because WRED drops packets randomly, it is avoided for multiple TCP connections to slow down the transmission speed at the same time, which is the reason why TCP global synchronization is avoided.
+WRED enables other TCP connections to maintain a relatively high transmission speed when the packets of a certain TCP connection begin to be dropped and their transmission speed is slowed down.
 No matter what time it is, there are always some TCP connections to transmit packets with a high speed, which ensures effective bandwidth usability.

-SRED cooperation is conducted when packets enter the outgoing queue and are checked for their size and packets in different ranges get different treatments.
-The key parameters include Start, Slope and Drop priority.
-Parameters of each queue can be configured according to the requirement.
+WRED cooperation is conducted when packets enter the outgoing queue and are checked for their size and packets in different ranges get different treatments.
+The key parameters include Start, Slop and Drop priority.